How Much To Pay A House Sitter (4 Factors to Consider)

 First, you’ll need to determine where you’ll want to look for a house sitter.

-• Arrange a meet and greet.
-Ideally, you want an in-person interview, so you can see how they interact with your pet.
-If your pet needs to be coaxed to warm up to them, choose someone else.
+- Arrange a meet-and-greet.
+Ideally, you want an in-person interview so you can see how they interact with your pet.
+Choose someone else if your pet needs to be coaxed to warm up to them.
 If you’re getting bad feelings about the person, it’s better to cut ties.
 You don’t want any horror stories to occur in your home!

-• Ensure their rates align with your cost of house sitting.
-The sitter should offer a rate that is fair and fits within your budget.
+- Ensure their rates align with your house sitting costs.
+The sitter should offer a fair rate that fits within your budget.

-• Check to see if they present professional items.
-This includes contracts, a cancellation policy, and payment arrangements.
+- Check to see if they present professional items, such as contracts, a cancellation policy, and payment arrangements.

 How Much Should You Tip a House Sitter?

-Before you decide to tip your house sitter, make sure they’ve done everything you’ve agreed upon doing.
-If they’ve gone above and beyond, consider tipping about 15% to 20% of the total bill.
+Before you tip your house sitter, ensure they’ve done everything you’ve agreed upon.
+If they’ve gone above and beyond, consider tipping 15% to 20% of the total bill.

 In addition, if they went through extra trouble to care for your pet, such as rushing them to the emergency vet, you may consider tipping them more.
 Tipping is a personal preference, so the choice is yours!

-When you’ve decided on your rate, make sure the detailed fee structure is enlisted in the contract.
+When you’ve decided on your rate, ensure the detailed fee structure is enlisted in the contract.
 Also, schedule a meet and greet and provide adequate instructions to ensure everything runs smoothly.
 Not sure when to pay the pet sitter?
 This will help you make a decision.

 Pet owners care for their pets and want to keep their pups or kitties happy while they’re away.
 Finding the perfect house sitter will help ease your anxiety about leaving your fur baby for an extended period.